What Is Random Assignment and Why Does It Matter in Research

 Get in Touch

-The purpose of random assignment is pretty simple - it keeps things fair and makes research results more reliable.
+The purpose of random assignment is straightforward: to maintain the fairness and reliability of the research results.
 In any experiment, researchers want to know if the thing they’re testing actually works.
-But people are unpredictable, and without some careful planning, the results could get skewed.
+However, people are unpredictable, and without careful planning, the results could be skewed.

 How It Works in a Between-Groups Design

-In a between-groups design, researchers compare two or more groups.
-One group usually gets the experimental treatment (like a new medication or therapy), while the other - the control group - gets a placebo or no treatment at all.
+In a between-groups design, researchers compare two or more groups to one another.
+One group usually receives the experimental treatment (such as a new medication or therapy), while the other, the control group, receives a placebo or no treatment at all.
 Using random assignment ensures that the groups are similar before the experiment even starts.
 That way, any changes that happen are more likely to be caused by the treatment itself.

 Example:

-A researcher wants to test whether a new study app improves student test scores.
+A researcher aims to investigate whether a new study app enhances student test scores.

 Experimental Group: 50 randomly assigned students use the new study app.